Steve Winwood: Early life

 Winwood was born on 12 May 1948 in Handsworth, Birmingham.
 His father Lawrence, a foundryman by trade, was a semi-professional musician, playing mainly the saxophone and clarinet.
-The 4-year-old began playing piano while interested in swing and Dixieland jazz, and soon started playing drums and guitar.
-He was also a choirboy at St. John's Church of England, Perry Barr.
-The family moved from Handsworth to Kingstanding (Atlantic Road) Birmingham, where Winwood attended the Great Barr School, one of the first comprehensive schools.
-He also attended the Birmingham and Midland Institute of Music to develop his skills as a pianist, but did not complete his course.
-During this time, he befriended future Fleetwood Mac member Christine McVie.
+Steve Winwood began playing piano at the age of four while interested in swing and Dixieland jazz, and soon started playing drums and guitar.
+He was also a choirboy at St John the Evangelist's Church, Perry Barr.
+The family moved from Handsworth to Atlantic Road, Kingstanding, Birmingham, and he attended Great Barr School, one of the first comprehensive schools.
+He also attended classes at the Birmingham and Midland Institute to develop his skills as a pianist, but did not complete his course.
+During this time, he befriended future Fleetwood Mac member Christine Perfect.

-At eight years old, he first performed with his father and elder brother Muff in the Ron Atkinson Band.
-Muff later recalled that when Steve began playing regularly with them in licensed pubs and clubs, the piano had to be turned with its back to the audience to try to hide him, because he was so obviously underage.
+At eight years of age, Winwood first performed with his father and elder brother Muff in the Ron Atkinson band.
+Muff Winwood later recalled that when Steve began playing regularly with him and his father in licensed pubs and clubs, the piano had to be turned with its back to the audience to try to hide him because he was so obviously underage.

 Career

 Early years

-While still a pupil at Great Barr School, Winwood was a part of the Birmingham blues rock scene, playing the Hammond C-3 organ and guitar, backing blues and rock legends such as Muddy Waters, John Lee Hooker, Howlin' Wolf, B.B.
-King, Chuck Berry, and Bo Diddley on their United Kingdom tours, the custom at that time being for US singers to travel solo and be backed by pick-up bands.
-At this time, Winwood was living on Atlantic Road in Great Barr, close to the Birmingham music halls where he played.
+While still a pupil at Great Barr School, Winwood was a part of the Birmingham blues rock scene, playing the Hammond C-3 organ and guitar, backing blues and rock legends such as Muddy Waters, John Lee Hooker, Howlin' Wolf, B. B. King, Chuck Berry, and Bo Diddley on their United Kingdom tours, the custom at that time being for US singers to travel solo and be backed by pick-up bands.
+At this time, Winwood was living on Atlantic Road in Kingstanding, close to the Birmingham music halls where he played.
 Winwood modelled his singing after Ray Charles.